ddss23/SS7-attack-on-emulated-environment-/README.md

 Utilized the SiGploit framework to conduct comprehensive SS7 testing, including SMS interception, phishing mail (fraud), and location tracking attacks, enhancing understanding and awareness of telecom security vulnerabilities.

 # **SiGploit**
 SiGploit is a comprehensive signaling security testing framework designed for Telecom Security professionals and researchers.
-Its primary focus is on penetration testing and exploiting vulnerabilities in signaling protocols used by mobile operators across generations.
+Its primary focus is on penetration testing and exploiting vulnerabilities in signaling protocols used by mobile operators across generations.<br>
 SiGploit covers various protocols, including SS7, GTP (3G), Diameter (4G), and SIP for IMS and VoLTE infrastructures.
 It also addresses SS7 message encapsulation into SIP-T. The framework provides recommendations for each vulnerability, offering guidance to testers and operators on steps to enhance their security posture.

 # **SS7**
 SiGploit begins by targeting SS7 vulnerabilities, offering messages to test scenarios such as: